adhithyakrishna/adhithyakrishna.github.io/content/en/tech/golang/EmbeddingInterfaces.md

 func main() {
 	d := Animal{Dog{}}
-	d.speak();
+	d.speak()

 	c := Animal{Cat{}}
-	c.speak();
+	c.speak()
 }
 ```

-In line 23, Dog can be replaced by Cat and just by swapping, we can include functionality of cat instead of dog.
+In the main function (lines 27-32), Dog can be replaced by Cat, and by simply swapping the types, we can include Cat's functionality instead of Dog's.

-The output is
+The output is:
 {{< boxmd >}}
 Woof
 Meow